lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/7-1; First-Order Logic.md

 		- could have used symbols for all descriptions, without english "elem of..."
 		- DO NOT INCLUDE "because powerset is a set of all subsets.." etc. Just "If S is an element of the powerset of A, S /subset A. "

+-  note that none of these proofs include FOL notation!
+FOL is used for intuition help and defining, but proofs are supposed to be readable and easily understood.
+Keep you proofs in English!